Snapchat Clone, or How to Make an App Like SnapChat

 Paid features, a variation of the previous option.
 Though, instead of offering a monthly subscription, we provide users with the possibility to buy the feature they appreciated from the "luxury" list.

-Of course, SnapChat is more associated with various unusual photo effects, rather than text messages.
-And we, in the first place, think about creating a program with cool filters (like the ones SnapChat app has), without attaching importance to the textual component of the communication process: in the end, it’s so boring and so obvious!
-But, on the other hand, SnapChat couldn’t ignore the exchange of ordinary text messages either because some users might prefer a common way to communicate.
-And SnapChat is smart enough to meet all possible customer needs including this one.
+Of course, Snapchat is more associated with various unusual photo effects, rather than text messages.
+And we, in the first place, think about creating a program with cool filters (like the ones the Snapchat app has), without attaching importance to the textual component of the communication process: in the end, it’s so boring and so obvious!
+But, on the other hand, Snapchat couldn’t ignore the exchange of ordinary text messages either because some users might prefer a common way to communicate.
+And Snapchat is smart enough to meet all possible customer needs including this one.

 But there is one life hack: you can hold a finger on the message to protect it from disappearing, the message would exist until you release it from your “patronage”.

-By the by, as you remember, Snap Inc earns with the help of sticker, and this company is not the only one.
+By the by, as you remember, Snap Inc earns through stickers, and this company is not the only one.
 Viber also offers branded packages of paid stickers to its users.

-As you should remember, SnapChat owners are taking advantage of such a feature to get profit by allowing companies to create their own unique Lenses.
+As you should remember, Snapchat owners are taking advantage of such a feature to get a profit by allowing companies to create their own unique Lenses.

 Remember!
 You cannot apply Lenses effects to photos, which have already been taken.
 You need to activate the feature before taking a picture.